 There have been a few courageous people in recent times who have fought for the justice and rights of many.
-Revd Dr Martin Luther King Jr was just one, his famous line of “free at last, free at last, thank God Almighty we are free at last” would ring bells with Anna and Simeon, and like them one day we too can behold Jesus our Saviour and freedom he offers.
+Revd Dr Martin Luther King Jr was just one.
+His famous line 'free at last, free at last, thank God Almighty we are free at last' would ring bells with Anna and Simeon - and, like them, one day we, too, can behold Jesus our Saviour and the freedom he offers.

 Something to do

 Have you ever had your movements restricted?
-Unable to go and come as you please or forced from your home?
+Unable to come and go as you please or forced from your home?
 Such a feeling must be both distressing and frustrating.

-Today remember all the people who are incarnated, the sick and infirmed, those whose land have been occupied and under curfew and those who have left homes and forced to migrate to other lands because of reasons outside of their control.
+Today remember all the people who are incarcerated, the sick and infirm, those whose land has been occupied and are under curfew, and those who have left homes and been forced to migrate to other lands for reasons outside their control.
 Hold all of these people in the centre of your prayers today.

 Something to pray